chrisfallas/typeforms/docs/src/content/docs/components/Form.md

 # Form

 The Form component provides the core infrastructure for building a typed form.
-It wires up field registration, validation, and submission handling, all while ensuring type fidelity with your model.
-Every field inside the form is automatically tracked, and the data returned on submit conforms precisely to your schema.
-It also supports native form behaviors like reset and browser-level validation fallbacks where needed.
+Internally, it's a context provider that encapsulates all the logic related to field registration, validation, and submission handling, providing its form elements with everything they need to interact with the form context.

 ## Props